An Economy of Gifts

 Our Way of Operating

 Thus we do not charge a fee for participation in our retreats, activities, and services; instead we invite each person to receive what is offered as a gift with gratitude to God and, if they are so moved, to become a participant in the economy of giving that makes Iona House possible.
-This often looks like the gift of money to support this ministry (one time gifts and/or regular giving).
+This often looks like the gift of money to support this ministry (one time gifts and/or joining our ARBOR community that partners through regular giving).
 But it can also include the gift of time and/or talent in serving, the gift of a useful item or service, a commitment to pray and intercede for Iona House, and a willingness connect others who can help support the ministry.
 The net result of all of this is the emergence and building up of a joyful community of mutual interdependence.
 We don’t have any illusions that we can “self-sustain”.
 We can’t.
 And self-sustaining isn’t the point.
 A joyful, faith-filled community praising God and exhibiting the gospel is the point.

 We often clarify that no matter how wealthy a person is, they cannot “pay” for what we offer.
 It’s not for sale.
 Similar to the gospel in Christ, you can’t earn it or buy it.
 It is a gift.
 You cannot pay for it, but you CAN give in response (or “pay it forward”).
 It may sound like semantics, but there is a distinct difference between “paying” and “giving”.